Maxr1998/lyriks/README.md

 If successful, the lyrics will be downloaded and stored next to the audio files with the appropriate extension (`.lrc` or `.txt`, depending on whether they're synced or not).

+### Exclude files and folders

+You can recursively ignore folders by adding a (empty) `.nolyrics` file inside the folder you want to exclude.
+This can be useful for Western artists, where Genie is unlikely to have lyrics, or for instrumental releases.

+Likewise, you can ignore specific songs by creating a file with the same name as the audio file but the extension changed to `.nolyrics`.
+For example, a track named `01 Song.flac` can be excluded by creating a file named `01 Song.nolyrics`.

+Excluded files won't be queried at all, which can noticeably speed up the synchronisation process for large collections.

 [version-badge]: https://img.shields.io/pypi/v/lyriks

 [version-link]: https://pypi.org/project/lyriks/